French police evacuate migrants from makeshift camp | Law-Order

 Migrants, including some families with young children, could be seen packing their few belongings as police were encircling the camp, on the site of a former industrial complex in Grande-Synthe, east of Dunkirk.
 Several buses were lined up near the camp.

-Aid group Utopia 56 said several evacuations of camps in the region have been organised in the past month with no adapted response to take care of migrants.
-The group stressed that the state organised no food distribution and provided no toilet and shower facilities in the camps.
+Aid group Utopia 56 said several evacuations of camps in the region have been organized in the past month with no adapted response to take care of migrants.
+The group stressed that the state organized no food distribution and provided no toilet and shower facilities in the camps.

-Yann Manzi, founder of Utopia 56, said those clustered in Grande Synthe are primarily Iraqi Kurds propelled via trafficking networks.
-Most are trying to cross the English Channel in small inflatable boats, because police have made it harder to sneak onto trucks and ferries.
+Yann Manzi, the founder of Utopia 56, said those clustered in Grande Synthe are primarily Iraqi Kurds propelled via trafficking networks.
+Most are trying to cross the English Channel in small inflatable boats because police have made it harder to sneak onto trucks and ferries.

+With its ports and tunnel to cross the English Channel, northern France has always been a magnet for people seeking to cross to Britain, fuelled by traffickers' promises of a better life there.
+The crossings are a source of friction between the UK and France, with British officials saying France should do more to stop boats from leaving.

+France, meanwhile, says Britain should do more to help French authorities manage the migrants and stop traffickers.

 More than 23,000 people have reached the UK in small boats across the English Channel this year, including 1,185 on Thursday, a record for a single day.
 In addition, thousands more were rescued at sea by French maritime authorities.